Using wavelets to capture deviations from smoothness in galaxy-scale strong lenses: Modeling the full lens potential

-\item HMC sampling is performed to estimate the error and posterior distributions for all parameters.
+Lastly, we perform HMC sampling to estimate the error and posterior distributions for all parameters.
 We find that, thanks to the gradient information, only 400 samples (after a warm-up phase of 100 samples) are necessary to obtain well-sampled posteriors.
 For posterior distributions that are have multiple modes, which is not the case in our models, the number samples should be increased.